 I needed to materialize his loss.
 We didn’t ask for the cremated ashes, I couldn’t dare to have that.
 It would be too hard.
 Too sad.
 Too painful.
 Instead, I decided to heal and to cope the best way I could; I made art.

 Maxi was a light in my life and I miss him every day.
-I see him in dreams and miss him every time I see his photos and art paintings I did of him.
+I see him in dreams and miss him.
+Every time I see his photos and art paintings I did I miss him.

 Pet loss comes with a few teachings, and I want to share those with you.